-33. The provisions of the Fund's Pension Adjustment System provide for periodic cost-of-living adjustments in benefits.
+- 33. The provisions of the Fund's Pension Adjustment System provide for periodic cost-of-living adjustments in benefits.
 In addition, for participants who retire in a country whose currency is not the US dollar, the current pension adjustment system is intended to ensure that, subject to certain minimum and maximum provisions, a periodic benefit never falls below the "real" value of its U.S. dollar amount, as determined under the Regulations, Administrative Rules and Pension Adjustment System, and preserves its purchasing power as initially established in the currency of the recipient's country of residence.
-This is achieved by establishing a dollar base amount and a local currency base amount (two-track system).

-34. The "real" value of a U.S. dollar amount is that amount adjusted over time for movements of the U.S. Consumer Price Index (CPI), while the purchasing power of a recipient's benefit, once established in local currency, is preserved by adjusting it to follow movements of the CPI in his or her country of residence.
+This is achieved by establishing a dollar base amount and a local currency base amount (two-track system). - 34.
+The "real" value of a U.S. dollar amount is that amount adjusted over time for movements of the United States CPI, while the purchasing power of a recipient's benefit, once established in local currency, is preserved by adjusting it to follow movements of the CPI in his or her country of residence.
+An annual cost-of-living adjustment is conducted on 1 April and the adjustment is made if the CPI movement is greater than or equal to 2 percent from the date of last adjustment to December.
+If the applicable CPI has moved by 10 percent or more from December to June, a semi-annual adjustment is made on 1 October.